mitmproxy/mitmproxy/docs/scripting/events.rst

 ----------

 These events are called only if the connection is in :ref:`TCP mode
-<tcpproxy>`.
+<tcp_proxy>`.
 So, for instance, TCP events are not called for ordinary HTTP/S
 connections.

 .. list-table::